csyben/PYRO-NN/README.rst

 There exist two ways of dealing with this problem:

-1. With the new pyronn version of 0.1.0 pyronn will automatically set memory growth true for Tensorflow to true.
+1. With the new pyronn version of 0.1.0 pyronn will automatically set memory growth for Tensorflow to true.
 The following code allows the memory growth:

 .. code-block:: python